The Ultimate Packing List for Swimming with Whales in 2024

 • Housing grips

-• GoPro HERO 7 Black or HERO 6 Black make good, easy to use, substitutes for a full underwater DSLR kit, depending on the quality and use you’re going for.
+• The GoPro HERO 12 Black is a good, easy-to-use substitute for a full underwater DSLR kit, depending on the quality and use you’re going for.
 The HERO 6 and 7 Blacks do very well underwater for whale shots.

 • Cleaning kit